 During light therapy, you have to sit or work near a device called a light therapy box.
 This box offers bright light that mimics natural sunlight.
 Light therapy is also known as bright light therapy or phototherapy.

 The best way to overcome winter blues is to enjoy the winter season.
 In winter, our body and mind become sluggish and struggle to remain energized due to the change in weather.
 These winter blues can be gradual at first and slowly progress over time.

 Breaking out of a seasonal slump isn’t easy, but by engaging yourself in the activities given above, you can keep the Winter Blues at Bay!

-If you are still struggling with seasonal affective disorder (SAD), or your symptoms get worsen, talk to your friend, someone in your family, or take professional help from a physician.
+If you are still struggling with seasonal affective disorder (SAD), or your symptoms worsen, talk to your friend, or someone in your family, or take professional help from a physician.

 Stay warm and well this winter.